apollographql/apollo-server/docs/source/data/file-uploads.md

 You can add file upload support to Apollo Server via the third-party [`graphql-upload`](https://npm.im/graphql-upload) library.
 This package provides support for the `multipart/form-data` content-type.

 **New in Apollo Server 3:** Apollo Server 3 does not contain a built-in integration with `graphql-upload` like in Apollo Server 2.
 Instead, the instructions below show how to integrate it yourself.
 You cannot do this with the "batteries-included" `apollo-server` library; you must use a web framework integration such as `apollo-server-express` instead.
+This page shows out to integrate `graphql-upload` with Express and Fastify.
 To implement similar functionality with another Node.js HTTP framework (e.g., Koa), see the [`graphql-upload` documentation](https://github.com/jaydenseric/graphql-upload) for more information.
 Some integrations might need to use `graphql-upload`'s `processRequest` directly.

+### Integrating with Express

 ```js
 const express = require('express');